Maxssho13/PLPNumRecognitionAI/README.md

 # PLPNumbRecognitionAI
-A machine learning program with the goal to be able to read number 0-9 using the p5.js library.
+A machine learning project with the ability to read numbers 0-9 using the MNIST dataset and p5.js library.